 Distributions received by a non-resident company from UK companies remain outside the charge to CT.
 See CTM34270 regarding income tax liability.

 Distributions made by a non-resident company do not carry tax credit and are not franked investment income when received by a resident company.
 This applies even if the non-resident company trades in the UK.

+Previous page

+Next page